samwhitehall/ipython-bell/README.rst

 -----

-IPython Bell is a simple magic for IPython and Jupyter Notebooks, which notifies yoy when the current line/cell has finished execution.
+IPython Bell is a simple magic for IPython and Jupyter Notebooks, which notifies you when the current line/cell has finished execution.
 This is particularly useful for long tasks.
 It can make sounds or even make notification bubbles pop up.